The Empire Strikes Back: Writing

 Lucas began formulating ideas in August 1977.
-These included the Emperor, how to explain facial injuries Hamill suffered from an accident after filming Star Wars—Lucas told Hamill that, had he died, his character would have been replaced, not recast—and Luke's lost sister.
+These included the Emperor, Luke's lost sister, and an explanation of facial injuries Hamill had suffered from an accident after filming Star Wars (Lucas told Hamill that, had he died, his character would have been replaced, not recast).
 Hamill recounted being told the sister character might be Leia, which he found disappointing.
 Lucas had written Star Wars but did not enjoy developing lore for an original universe.
 Science-fiction writer Leigh Brackett, whom Lucas met through a friend, excelled in quick-paced dialogue.
 He hired her for $50,000, aware that she had cancer.

 Between November 28 and December 2, 1977, Lucas and Brackett held a story conference.
 Lucas had core ideas in mind but wanted Brackett to piece them together.
 He envisioned one central plot complemented by three main subplots, set across 60 scenes, 100 script pages, and a two-hour runtime.
 They formed a general outline and ideas that included the Wookiee homeworld, new alien species, the Galactic Emperor, a gambler from Han's past, water and city planets, Luke's lost twin sister, and a diminutive, froglike creature, Minch Yoda.
 Lucas drew on influences including The Thing from Another World (1951), the novel Dune (1965), and the television series Flash Gordon (1954).
 Around this time, Kurtz conceived the title The Empire Strikes Back.
 He said they avoided calling it Star Wars II because films with "II" in their titles were seen as inferior.

 Brackett completed her first draft in February 1978, titled Star Wars sequel, from the adventures of Luke Skywalker.
-The draft contained a city in the clouds, a chase through an asteroid belt, a greater focus on the love triangle between Luke, Han, and Leia (who is portrayed as a damsel in distress), the battle of Hoth and a climactic battle between Luke and Darth Vader.
+The draft contained a city in the clouds, a chase through an asteroid belt, a greater focus on the love triangle between Luke, Han, and Leia (who is portrayed as a damsel in distress), the battle of Hoth and a climactic duel between Luke and Darth Vader.
 The ghosts of his father and Obi-Wan visit Luke, leaving Vader a separate character.
 The draft reveals Luke has a sister (not Leia), Han goes on a mission to recruit his powerful stepfather, and Lando is a clone from the Clone Wars.
 Lucas made detailed notes and attempted to contact Brackett, but she had been hospitalized, and died of cancer a few weeks later, on March 18.